-In connection with the execution of the Merger Agreement, RTP entered into separate subscription agreements (each a "Subscription Agreement") with a number of investors (each a "PIPE Investor"), pursuant to which the PIPE Investors agreed to purchase, and RTP agreed to sell to the PIPE Investors, shares of Common Stock ("PIPE Shares"), in a private placement ("PIPE Financing").
+In connection with the execution of the Merger Agreement, RTP entered into separate subscription agreements (each a "Subscription Agreement") with a number of investors (each a "PIPE Investor"), pursuant to which the PIPE Investors agreed to purchase, and RTP agreed to sell to the PIPE Investors, shares of Common Stock, in a private placement ("PIPE Financing").
 The PIPE Financing closed substantially concurrently with the consummation of the Merger.

 The Merger, together with the other transactions described in the Merger Agreement and the PIPE Financing, are referred to herein as the ("Reverse Recapitalization").
 The number of Legacy Joby common shares and redeemable convertible preferred shares for all periods prior to the Closing Date have been retrospectively increased using the exchange ratio that was established in accordance with the Merger Agreement.
-Please refer to Note 3, "Reverse Recapitalization," for more details.